smcalilly/smcalilly.github.io/_posts/2020-10-12-you-are-reading-my-blog.markdown

 ---
 This is a blog for me to write in public.
 I write a lot, privately, but not at all in public.

-For whatever reason, I have no problem putting some rough and sometimes embarrassing [demos on Bandcamp](https://secrethairs.bandcamp.com/) or making a [mediocre web app and putting it online](https://highlighter.online/editor).
+For whatever reason, I have no problem putting some rough and sometimes embarrassing [demos on Bandcamp](https://secrethairs.bandcamp.com/) or making an [unfinished web app and putting it online](https://highlighter.online/editor).
 But I can't seem to make myself put my writing online.

 Here are some excuses why I don't share my writing:
 - Most of my writing isn't good enough to share.